Website Manager

 Core Schedule

 Games begin after Labor Day.
 Teams play one game each week, for 9 or 10 games.
+(U16 and U19 levels may have fewer weeks/games due to High School soccer beginning in Nov.)
 Most games occur Saturdays, with one or two Friday night games for players in U7, U8, and U12+.

 The practice schedule for core teams is entirely up to the volunteer Coach.
 Most coaches begin their practices in August, and hold one or two practices per week depending on the age group.
 A big reason to volunteer as a Coach is you get to set practices on any day/time that works for your family!